What is a Deed of Surrender of Lease?

 When a landlord and tenant agree to terminate an existing lease before the expiry date, it is known as a termination of lease by agreement or a Surrender of Lease.

-When the landlord and tenant have agreed to terminate the original lease before the expiry date of the lease term, that agreement needs to be formally recorded in a document known as a Deed of Surrender of lease.
-The purpose of the Deed of Surrender of lease is to formally terminate the lease and record any other arrangements the landlord and tenant may have agreed to.
+When the landlord and tenant have agreed to terminate the original lease before the expiry date of the lease term, that agreement needs to be formally recorded in a document known as a Deed of Surrender of Lease.
+Its purpose is to formally terminate the lease and record any other arrangements the landlord and tenant may have agreed to.

 What should I consider when negotiating a Deed of Surrender?